Search suggestions:

 A Solution Waiting in the Cloud

-Ex Libris Alma, the only unified library services platform in the world, is a key tool for small and medium libraries in resolving challenges arising from staff limitations.
+Ex Libris Alma, the only unified library software services platform in the world, is a key tool for small and medium libraries in resolving challenges arising from staff limitations.

 As a unified cloud-native platform, Alma lifts the burden of maintenance and upgrades to on-premise library management systems.
 With no local hardware or software, libraries need not regularly involve the IT team or wait for their support.
 Instead, librarians can devote more of their time to delivering services to the community.